commschamp/commschamp.github.io/_posts/2018-12-25-comms-release-v1.0.md

 ---
 date: 2018-12-25
-title: v1.0 of COMMS Library is released.
+title: v1.0 of COMMS Library is released
 categories:
   - news
 ---